Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 Carer's Leave

-• To provide or arrange care for a dependant with long-term care need
+• Unpaid leave to care for dependants with long-term care needs

-• Can be taken as full weeks, individual days, or half days
+• Can be taken flexibly (days or half days)

 Flexible Working Rights